MHasiemMalik/PlaynorFullRepo/README.md

 ##Technologies used: HTML, CSS, JavaScript

-## Contributing

-Contributions are welcome!
-Please follow the [contribution guidelines](CONTRIBUTING.md) when submitting pull requests.

 ## License

 This project is licensed under the [MIT License](LICENSE).

 ## Contact

-For any inquiries or support, feel free to contact us at [contact@example.com](mailto:contact@example.com).
+For any inquiries or support, feel free to contact us at [contact@example.com](hasiemmalikm.official@gmail.com).